New schedule posted this fall 2019.

 Price is for tuition only.

-There are now fewer than 10 places remaining for the April 23 - 26, 2019 boot camp.
-If you wish to attend, please bear in mind that the class is kept very small to facilitate your active participation.
+If you wish to attend one of our Houston boot camps, please bear in mind that the class is kept very small to facilitate your active participation.

 Scroll down to learn all the advantages to attending this Boot Camp and also to view transportation and lodging information.